jose-Abel/kickstart-smart-contract/README.md

 # Kickstart Campaign Smart Contract

 Smart contract project built in the Rinkeby Test Network for Ethereum.
 The campaign smart contract file consist of two contracts, a CampaignFactory contract and the Campaign contract itself, the CampaignFactory is in charge of deploying a new instance of the Campaign contract.
 The Campaign smart contract has the methods contribute, createRequest, approveRequest and finalizeRequest.
-Only the manager can create a request to expend the balance of the contract and finalize that request and only the contributors can approve an expend request and can vote to approve one time per request.
+Only the manager can create a request to expend the balance of the contract and finalize that request and only the contributors can approve an expend request by voting to approve once per request.

 ![screenshot](./app_screenshot.png)